focus-editor/focus/LOG.md

         - Display project name
         - Maybe display the number of unsaved buffers

-- New search-in-buffer widget - an extension from finder (with different modes of work, with transitions between each):
-    - It's much nicer to see all occurrences at the same time, rather than trying to cycle through them blindly
-    - Make it look like the project search widget, but without the file names (so can be smaller)
-    - Jump to the occurrence under cursor immediately
-    - Can extend to support searching by symbol (possibly by adding a # or something like Sublime/VSCode)

 - Log time with the session logger

 - Either limit the number of bytes in text input, or improve the handling of cursor (currently calculating the length every frame)

-- Hide scrollbars unless scrolling or hovering over editor
 - Search in buffer:
     - When pressing up/down to switch to prev/next result, don't wrap (but do wrap when using Enter - what else to go back?)

 - Try using File_Async when scanning project folders and measure how long it takes

-- Fix the whole word matching when creating new cursors (underscore seems to be considered not a word char, but inconsistently)
-    - Easy to detect when using variables like success, success_read, log_error, error etc
-    - Make sure when selected a word by double clicking, the highlights only highlight whole words

-- Strip trailing whitespace on save

 - Save editor state on editor operations:
     - Alt + minus to open previous state